jongio/hello-ai/README.md

 1. Run `azd env set WORKSPACE azure`
 1. Run `azd up`.
 This will provision all Azure resources (AKS, Service Bus, etc)
-1. Open API IP, which will be outputted to the terminal.
+1. Open WEB IP, which will be outputted to the terminal.

 ### Setup GitHub Action